PalisadoesFoundation/talawa-api/docs/docs/docs/developer-resources/best-practices/email.md

    - Open tracking
    - Click tracking
    - Bounce handling
+   - Delivery reports

+4. **Enhanced Queue Management**
+   - Priority queues
+   - Scheduled send times
+   - Batch processing optimization
+   - Dead letter queue for permanently failed emails

+5. **Email Attachments**
+   - Support for file attachments
+   - Inline images
+   - Size limits and validation

+---

+## Summary

+The Talawa API email service provides a flexible, reliable system for sending emails using a provider-agnostic architecture.
+With support for both AWS SES and SMTP, you can choose the solution that best fits your deployment needs.
+The queue-based processing with automatic retries ensures reliable delivery, while the Strategy Pattern makes it easy to add new providers in the future.

 4. **Advanced Queue Features**
    - Priority queue (send important emails first)